 Because you're looking overseas, it's best to be reasonably focused geographically, ideally no more than three countries where you have an applicable skill set or a compelling reason why you want to work there.

 Is your family from there?
 Do you speak the language?
 Have you traveled there frequently?
 Studied the region academically?
 This should be made clear in your initial email and certainly your cover letter.
-(Don't forget to tailor your resume for the country, too!)

 3. Find the Right Companies and Contacts